 Tears of the Kingdom release date and platforms

-Thanks to September 2022's Nintendo Direct presentation, we learned that The Legend of Zelda: Tears of the Kingdom launches on May 12, 2023.
-Unsurprisingly for a first-party Nintendo game, that'll be exclusive to the Nintendo Switch console family.
+The Legend of Zelda: Tears of the Kingdom launched on May 12, 2023.
+Unsurprisingly for a first-party Nintendo game, it's exclusive to the Nintendo Switch console family.

 Tears of the Kingdom trailers